Your service provider is responsible to ensure you receive quality care and services. Your service provider has a responsibility:

 Can I stop my transition care early?

 Yes, you can end your transition care at any time.
-Your recipient agreement will outline how you and your service provider can end your transition care early.
+Your care agreement will outline how your service provider and you can end your transition care early.

 You cannot start both transition care and another form of Australian Government-funded aged care (such as residential care, respite or a Home Care Package) on the same day.